ThuraAung1601/learn_rust/notes/readme.md

 ## Chapter 5
 - **Array**, **Tuple** and **Vector** are structured ***sequence data*** in Rust.
 - Cannot contain objects of different types in Array and Vector.
+Vector of numbers cannot be assigned to a vector of string.
 ```
 let a = [true, false];
 let b = [1, 2, 3, 4, 5];